Koredotcom/docs/docs/xo/how-tos/build-a-travel-planning-assistant/create-a-travel-virtual-assistant.md

 ```

 !!!note
     The context variable retrieves the user's first name.
-Also, markdown is used for the airport name to appear in bold.
+Also, markdown is used for the airport name to appear in bold.</li></ol>

 <ol start="8"><li>Under the <b>Display List of Values</b> section, select <i>Yes</i>, use channel-specific standard formatting for default messages and show the available list of values to the end-user option.
 This displays the list of values as a button template in supported channels.
 <img src="../images/display-list-values.png" alt="display list values" title="display list values" style="border: 1px solid gray; zoom:75%;"></li>
 <li>Close the <b>Entity</b> window.</li></ol>

 ### Create a Service Node